Metashaving a metayak

 The process started with a real failure of my old computer.
 Its audio and USB sections have grown flakier over time, and the audio finally gave up entirely.
 Luckily I had already bought a "new" refurbished Dell Optiplex, so I went through the messy procedure of transferring stuff.

 After a week or so the "new" Optiplex turned out to be even worse than the original Inspiron.
-I bumped into a real obstacle: I needed to make a model of the Insula to illustrate how the Insula hides behind the temporal lobe.
+I bumped into a real obstacle in my real courseware work: I needed to make a model of the insula to illustrate how the insula hides behind the temporal lobe.
 The "new" Optiplex didn't have the right OpenGL drivers to serve the various graphics programs, so I had to restart the old computer, make the model, and transfer the resulting image to the "new" Optiplex.
-The "new" machine showed other faults, including a failed CD drive.
+The "new" machine then showed other faults, including a failed CD drive.

 If I had been simply screwing around, this inconvenience might have been OK.
 But I'm doing real work this year, a real project with real deadlines.
 So I ordered a genuinely NEW Dell Inspiron, and spent another day or so transferring